wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Identify your "no-reply" public email address, such as "john_doe+github@gmail.com".

-   IMPORTANT: The email specified to GPG should match the email in GitHub.
+   <strong>IMPORTANT PROTIP: The email specified to GPG should match the email in GitHub.</strong>

 1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already).
 For example: